ket0x4/aosp-build-env-docker/readme.md

 ### Usage

 1- Install Docker and docker-compose
 2- Clone this repository
 3- Run `docker build -t aosp-build-env:a13 .`
 4- create `docker-compose.yml` file and add this code:

-(Dont forget to change the volumes path and variables according to your needs)
+NOTE: If you dont wanna sync repo while building image, open dockerfile and disable line 42,43.

-NOTE: If you dont wanna sync repo while building image, open dockerfile and disable line 42,43
+NOTE-2: Dont forget to change the volumes path and variables according to your needs.

 ```docker
 version: '3'